kitodo/kitodo-production/doc/developer/activemq_jms_api.md

 started.
 Without further configuration, it provides everything necessary on port 61616 of the machine in question.

-The “activeMQ.hostURL” must be set in goobi_config.properties to point to this server.
+The “activeMQ.hostURL” must be set in kitodo_config.properties to point to this server.
 The “activeMQ.createNewProcess.queue” must be set to point to a queue of your choice where Kitodo.Production shall pick up orders to create new processes.